exakat/exakat-docs/Reference/Reports.rst

 StubsJson is a JSON report format.

-StubsJson doesn't depend on themes.
+StubsJson doesn't depend on rulesets.

 .. _report-text: